michaelbrusegard/tabline.wez/README.md

 ```

 `mode` will be formatted with the passed function so only first char will be
 shown.
-On the other hand `branch` will be formatted with the global formatter
+On the other hand `window` will be formatted with the global formatter
 `string.lower` so it will be showed in lower case.

 #### Available options